Naomi (TV series): Development

 On December 4, 2020, it was reported that Ava DuVernay and Jill Blankenship are developing a series for The CW based on the comic book series Naomi, co-written by Brian Bendis and David F. Walker and illustrated by Jamal Campbell.
 On February 9, 2021, The CW gave the production a pilot order.
 On May 24, 2021, Naomi was picked up to series.
 The series is created by DuVernay and Jill Blankenship who are expected to executive produce alongside Sarah Bremner and Paul Garnes.
 The pilot is written by DuVernay and directed by Amanda Marsalis.
 The production companies involved with the series are Array Filmworks and Warner Bros.
 Television.
 The series premiered on January 11, 2022.
 On May 12, 2022, The CW canceled the series after one season.

 Casting

 In March 2021, Kaci Walfall was cast in the titular role while Alexander Wraith, Cranston Johnson, Camila Moreno, Barry Watson, Mouzam Makkar, Mary-Charles Jones, Aidan Gemme, Daniel Puig and Will Meyers were also tapped as series regulars.
 In December 2021, Stephanie March joined the cast in a guest starring role.
 In January 2022, Chase Anderson was cast in an undisclosed capacity.

 Filming

 Principal photography for the series began on August 23, 2021, in Georgia.
 Cliff Charles is a cinematographer while DeMane Davis is a director for the series.

 International release

 In Latin America, Naomi premiered on HBO Max on January 27, 2022.
 In Scandinavia, it premiered on HBO Max on February 3, 2022.

+In Italy it aired on 20 Mediaset.